szageda/keeb-utils/Docs/CONTRIBUTING.md

 ## Documentation Tone

-* **Use the Imperative**: Write instructions as commands (e.g., "Install the driver" instead of "The driver should be installed").
+* **Use the Imperative**: Write instructions as commands (e.g., “Install the driver” instead of “The driver should be installed”).
-* **Be Direct**: Avoid "I" or "we."
+* **Be Direct**: Avoid “I” or “we.”
 Focus on the action the user or the software performs.